srrvnn/aap-tracker/aap-tracker.md

 [ ] citizen response / govt. response - database design

+	add event date
+	more urls
+	flag official
+	flag approved

-[ ] citizen response / govt. response, recaptcha must, how to add images, vids.
+[ ] citizen response / govt. response

+	add recaptcha
+	text how to add image, videos

 [ ] two class of admins - officials / volunteers

-[ ] localize - hindi
+	add official list to database
+	use that when new reponses are made

 [ ] volunteer approval and show responses

-[ ] volunteers generate email at the end of each week

 [ ] graphs for govt. work

+	percentage of projects with more than 50% reponses being positive.

+	this week: no of projects worked upon, no of responses, no of public responses.

+	percentage of promises any action has been taken - also in this week. genuine vs non genuine responses
+	public responses and official responses per week on all points in two seperate, on specific promise.

+[ ] localize - hindi

 [ ] security, remove disqus

-[ ] redesign

 [ ] mobile friendly

 [ ] mobile friendly

+[ ] download rejected responses

+[ ] volunteers generate email at the end of each week

  ------------